What to do Tromso Norway Lyngen Alps

 I would still advise to have: automatic gear box, unlimited kilometers (you can do a lot of driving while wandering in these landscapes), watch out for the size of the trunk if you have a lot of equipment, air conditioning.
 A gadget that makes winter more enjoyable are the heated seats.

 It is more practical and generally cheaper to take the car from the airport (Tromso Langnes).
 But make simulations, it is better to do it in advance, and above all compare.
 To compare I mainly use a site: Kayak.
+And I mostly rent on Discover Cars.

 Driving norway Tromso Winter